charguer/optitrust/sc_artifact_backup.md

 ## Investment

-We expect that some basic performance results can be reproduced in 1 hour.
+We expect that some basic performance results can be reproduce in 1 hour.
 About 15 minutes to read the present documentation, 15 minutes to install the required software, then performing 3 runs of less than 10 minutes each.